nwarsalee/DayZero-Nabeel-Eren/To-do-List.md

 * ~Get Mindomo done~
 * ~Get files onto Processing~
 * ~Finish adding graphical components.~
-* Start adding audio to the game.
+* ~Start adding audio to the game.~
+* Refine the game and test it for bugs
+* Write down a *'report'* of how our game meets the ICS4U expecations

 ## Mechanics To do list
 * ~Work on Game class~